-- create the necessary services infrastructure and populate it with at least 5000 papers from the domain of architecture and engineering; - strengthen the already started transition to new modes of scientific publishing process so that the cheap dissemination channels of the Internet are put to efficient use; we will do so by setting up infrastructure to set up an electronic journal and make it available under open source licensing; - perform a social-economic analysis of new business; - investigate the legal, social and psychological obstacles to using eWork approaches in this area as well; this will include a survey among about 300 of our colleagues on their views on e-publishing. - develop a method to benchmark scientific journals based on user requirements in the Internet era.
+- create the necessary services infrastructure and populate it with at least 5000 papers from the domain of architecture and engineering; - strengthen the already initiated transition to new modes of scientific publishing processes so that the cheap dissemination channels of the Internet are put to efficient use; we will do so by setting up infrastructure generating an electronic journal and making it available under open-source licensing; - perform a social-economic analysis of new business; - investigate the legal, social and psychological obstacles to using eWork approaches in this area as well; this will include a survey amongst approx. 300 of our colleagues on their views regarding epublishing; - develop a method to benchmark scientific journals based on user requirements in the Internet era; - enable efficient access to scientific results.